rgyoung6/MACER_example/README.md

 # Description:

-This repository contains the example files and outputs from the example for the MACER package located at rgyoung6/MACER.
+This repository contains the example files and outputs for the MACER package located at rgyoung6/MACER.
 The Molecular Acquisition, Cleaning, and Evaluation in R (MACER) is a tool to assemble, align, trim, and evaluate molecular sequence datasets from BOLD and GenBank.

 # Functions:
 **auto_seq_download()**<br/>